 The most common sign of rosacea is frequent or sustained blushing or flushing of the skin.
 The skin of the central face appears red and inflamed.
 In women, this is not to be confused with monthly flushing before menstruation.

-Red, inflamed lesions which may or may not have a white/yellow center.
+Red, inflamed lesions that may or may not have a white/yellow center.
 Rosacea does not include non-inflamed whiteheads or blackheads, although one can have rosacea and acne vulgaris simultaneously, so whiteheads or blackheads may be present if this is the case.

 Called telangiectasia, these dilated blood vessels resemble small squiggles on the surface of the skin.
 They may be obvious or they may be hidden by the redness of the surrounding skin.